OHIP Jan 22 - Written by Krista DeKuyper

 Does OHIP cover surgery?

-Yes. for the most part at least.
+Yes, for the most part at least.
 OHIP will cover surgeries that are medically necessary.
 OHIP however will not cover laser eye and cosmetic surgery.
 These you will have to pay for yourself or be covered by your insurance provider.

 Does OHIP cover x-rays?

 Yes.
-OHIP will cover x-rays, MRI, CT scans if it is medically necessary and you have a requisition from a doctor.
+OHIP will cover x-rays, MRI, and CT scans if it is medically necessary and you have a requisition from a doctor.

 If you don’t have a private health insurance plan and are looking for one HealthQuotes can help.
 Use our instant quoting tool to compare quotes from leading insurance providers.